We all love movies and when it comes to Mani Ratnam, who can resist?

 World of love and its aftermath

 When in love, It’s all lovey-dovey.
 The world seems beautiful.
 You even start looking at life differently and begin loving it.
 This version of romance is all about that thrilling moment.
-You think that someone may have just materialized, will make every single thing in the world feel delicious and amazing and right forever and ever.
+You think that someone may have just materialized, and will make every single thing in the world feel delicious and amazing and right forever and ever.

 But does it last forever?
 No sweetheart, that doesn’t happen every time.
 You won’t be someone else’s dream, the heroine with the glimmering eyes and sultry smile forever.

 After a few years or after marriage, the world turns upside down.
-A person who used to stick on every word of yours becomes deaf even to your shouts.
+A person who used to stick to every word of yours becomes deaf even to your shouts.
 The magic feels lost, and the person seems changed.
 What exactly happened, you start wondering.

 Was it all a lie to get you?
 This question hovers around.

-Let’s see why this happens through the ayurvedic lens and with Mani Ratnam movies as the backdrop.
+Let’s see why this happens through the Ayurvedic lens and with Mani Ratnam movies as the backdrop.

 Vata Prakriti- Karthik (Alaipayuthe)